spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 module.exports = config;
 ```

-* Open `package.json` and point out the following:
+* Open @TODO `package.json` in your IDE and point out the following:

-  * Adding `-D` to the npm install command causes the packages to be saved as "devDependencies" in the `package.json`.
+  * 📝 Adding `-D` to the npm install command causes the packages to be saved as "devDependencies" in the `package.json`.
 While "dependencies" are dependencies that are used at runtime, "devDependencies" are meant to be packages that are only needed in development.

-  * It's worth mentioning that the JavaScript bundle that Webpack creates does **not** need Webpack to run.
+  * The JavaScript bundle that Webpack creates does **not** need Webpack to run.

   * We have added the script "build" so that when `npm run build` is ran, it executes `webpack --watch`.
 This command will watch over your entry point(s) for changes and build again if any files are changed.